alpaddesai/CreatingandLeadingEffectiveOrganizations/README.md

 #### Professional Development Co-chair for Society of Women Engineers (SWE) - Boston '04-'05.
 #### Member of Phi Beta Delta Honor Society, International Student and Scholar Institute, NEU
 #### OASIS leader & member of the planning committee for the International Carnevale '05 NEU
-#### Member of search committee for the Director of the Asian American Center at Northeastern.
+#### Member of search committee for the Director of the Asian American Center at NEU

 ## Ethics and Integrity
 ![image](EthicsandExcellence.png)